amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework/README.md

 The component integrates with your CDK application and exposes well-defined APIs and permission grants for secure credential access.
+By placing this functionality behind a dedicated API, you not only simplify implementation but also gain an additional layer of fine-grained access control via IAM policies

 The Credential Manager simplifies and secures
 GitHub App credential handling by providing: